Rob Roy Kelly: Teaching

 After earning an MFA in Graphic Design from Yale University in 1955, Kelly returned to Minneapolis to teach and was asked by the school's director to establish an undergraduate printmaking program and lead the second-year foundations program.
 Based on his success developing those programs, he was then asked to establish an undergraduate program in Graphic Design — the first of its kind in the United States — in 1957.
 He acted as the department's first chair until he departed to start the country’s second undergraduate program in Graphic Design at KCAI in 1964.

 At KCAI Kelly, rather than building a department from scratch, was tasked with transforming the existing commercial arts program with its heavy emphasis on illustration.
 His work developing the department's curriculum included previous experiences at Yale and in Minneapolis.
 Gordon Salchow, a recent alumnus from Yale (and a former student of Kelly's in Minneapolis) was one of his first faculty hires.
 During this time Kelly became aware of the work of Armin Hoffmann's students at the Kunstgewerbeschule Basel (later Schule für Gestaltung Basel).
 He started a correspondence with Hofmann inquiring about alumni to come teach in Kansas City.
 At the recommendation of Hoffman Kelly hired Inge Druckery in 1966 as the first Basel-trained graphic designer to teach full-time in the US.
-Kelly subsequntly hired Hans Allemann and Chris Zelinsky the following year in 1967.
+Kelly subsequently hired Hans Allemann and Chris Zelinsky the following year in 1967.

 He left KCAI when the graphic design and industrial design departments were combined into one program in 1974.
 From 1974–1975 Kelly taught at Rochester Institute of Technology as the Kern Institute Professor of Communications.
 After a hiatus from teaching Kelly served as an Andrew Mellon Fellow at Carnegie Mellon University, 1977–1978, and was then hired as a full-time professor at CMU where he taught until 1983.
 Kelly was hired by Arizona State University to start and chair a graphic design program in 1983.
 This would be the third graphic design department Kelly built.
 He was faculty and chair of the department until his official retirement in 1989.
 From 1990–1992 Kelly acted as a program consultant, and full-time faculty member at Western Michigan University.
 He returned to Tempe and taught full-time in the program at Arizona State University from fall 1998 until spring 2000, concluding a teaching career that spanned over forty-five years.